Tony’s Pizza Events Center Reopens Sunday

 The largest indoor entertainment venue in Salina is back in business.
-Services for The Ark Church were the first event as the Tony’s Pizza Events Center opened on Sunday.
+Services for The Ark Church were the first event as the Tony’s Pizza Events Center reopened on Sunday.

 The venue says its “Together AGAIN!” custom reopening strategy was created using industry standards and recommendations; directives from local, state, and federal governments; guidance from the Centers for Disease Control and Prevention (CDC) and health departments; and expertise from Spectra’s leaders and subject matter experts.